A Reboot for International Equities

 MSCI World ex USA Index captures large and mid cap representation across 22 of 23 developed market countries—excluding the United States.MSCI All Country World Index captures large- and mid-cap representation across 23 developed markets and 24 emerging markets countries.

-All investments are subject to risks, including the possible loss of principal.
-Foreign investments can be riskier and more volatile than U.S. investments due to the adverse effects of currency exchange rates, differences in market structure and liquidity, as well as political and economic developments in foreign countries and regions (e.g., “Brexit”).
-These risks are generally greater for investments in emerging markets.
-Small- and mid-cap securities can have greater risk and volatility than large-cap securities.
-Diversification does not ensure a profit or protect against a loss in a declining market.
-Risks of focusing investments on the utilities and industrials sectors include regulatory and legal developments, competitive pressures, pricing and rate pressures (utilities), rapid technological changes, potential product obsolescence, and liquidity risk.
-Risks of focusing on investments that involve sustainability and environmentally responsible investment criteria may influence investment performance relative to the Hartford Global Impact Fund’s and Hartford Environmental Opportunities Fund’s benchmark or competing funds and expose the Funds to increased risks related to downturns or other adverse developments in that market segment.
+Important Risks: Investing involves risk, including the possible loss of principal.
+There is no guarantee a fund will achieve its stated objective.• Foreign investments may be more volatile and less liquid than U.S. investments and are subject to the risk of currency fluctuations and adverse political and economic developments.
+These risks may be greater for investments in emerging markets. • Small- and mid-cap securities can have greater risk and volatility than large-cap securities. • Diversification does not ensure a profit or protect against a loss in a declining market. • Risks of focusing investments on the utilities and industrials sectors include regulatory and legal developments, competitive pressures, pricing and rate pressures (utilities), rapid technological changes, potential product obsolescence, and liquidity risk.• Risks of focusing on investments that involve sustainability and environmentally responsible investment criteria may influence investment performance relative to the Hartford Global Impact Fund’s and Hartford Environmental Opportunities Fund’s benchmark or competing funds and expose the Funds to increased risks related to downturns or other adverse developments in that market segment.

 Investing in companies that seek to address major social and environmental challenges may cause the Hartford Global Impact Fund to forego certain investment opportunities and underperform Funds that do not have a similar focus.
-By investing in cash and money market investments, the Hartford Global Impact Fund may lose the benefit of market upswings.
-Because it invests in a master portfolio, the Hartford Global Impact Fund is also subject to the risks related to a master-feeder structure.
+Hartford Global Impact Fund invests in a master portfolio so it is subject to master-feeder structure risk.
+Other feeder funds may invest in the master portfolio.
+A large-scale redemption by another feeder fund may increase the proportionate share of the costs of the master portfolio borne by the remaining feeder fund shareholders, including Hartford Global Impact Fund.

 This information should not be considered investment advice or a recommendation to buy/sell any security.
 In addition, it does not take into account the specific investment objectives, tax and financial condition of any specific person.
 This information has been prepared from sources believed reliable but the accuracy and completeness of the information cannot be guaranteed.
 This material and/or its contents are current at the time of writing and are subject to change without notice.
 This material may not be copied, photocopied or duplicated in any form or distributed in whole or in part, for any purpose, without the express written consent of Hartford Funds.